-1. A prior transfer that was effective against third parties under prior law at the time this Law entered into force continues to be effective against third parties under this Law until the earlier of:

-(a) The time it would have ceased to be effective against third parties under prior law; and

-(b) The expiration of [a period of time to be specified by the enacting State] after the entry into force of this Law.

-2. If the third-party effectiveness requirements of this Law are satisfied before the third-party effectiveness of a prior transfer ceases in accordance with paragraph 1, the prior transfer continues to be effective against third parties under this Law from the time when it was made effective against third parties under this Law from the time when it was made effective against third parties under prior law.

-3. If the third-party effectiveness requirements of this Law are not satisfied before the thirdparty effectiveness of a prior transfer ceases in accordance with paragraph 1, the prior transfer is effective against third parties only from the time it is made effective against third parties under this Law.

-4. A written agreement between a transferor and a transferee for a prior transfer is sufficient to constitute authorisation by the transferor for the registration of a notice covering the receivables described in that agreement under this Law.

-5. If a prior transfer referred to in paragraph 2 was made effective against third parties by the registration of a notice under prior law, the time of registration under prior law is the time to be used for the purposes of applying the priority rules of this Law that refer to the time of registration of a notice of a transfer.
+- 1. A prior transfer that was effective against third parties under prior law at the time this Law entered into force continues to be effective against third parties under this Law until the earlier of: - (a) The time it would have ceased to be effective against third parties under prior law; and - (b) The expiration of [a period of time to be specified by the enacting State] after the entry into force of this Law. - 2.
+If the third-party effectiveness requirements of this Law are satisfied before the third-party effectiveness of a prior transfer ceases in accordance with paragraph 1, the prior transfer continues to be effective against third parties under this Law from the time when it was made effective against third parties under prior law. - 3.
+If the third-party effectiveness requirements of this Law are not satisfied before the third-party effectiveness of a prior transfer ceases in accordance with paragraph 1, the prior transfer is effective against third parties only from the time it is made effective against third parties under this Law. - 4.
+A written agreement between a transferor and a transferee for a prior transfer is sufficient to constitute authorisation by the transferor for the registration of a notice covering the receivables described in that agreement under this Law. - 5.
+If a prior transfer referred to in paragraph 2 was made effective against third parties by the registration of a notice under prior law, the time of registration under prior law is the time to be used for the purposes of applying the priority rules of this Law that refer to the time of registration of a notice of a transfer.